 Jeremiah 11:2 “Hear ye the words of this covenant, and speak unto the men of Judah, and to the inhabitants of Jerusalem;”

 To read a more detailed account of the covenant spoken of, read all of (2 Kings Chapter 23).
-This will also go into detail about the sins of the people.
-(Verse 2), is spoken to Jeremiah.
-Jeremiah is to first hear from God and then speak to the men of Judah.
-This was not to be spoken to just those who held high positions but to all inhabitants.
+This also goes into detail about the sins of the people.
+Verse 2, is spoken to Jeremiah.
+Jeremiah is to first hear from God and then speak to the men of Jerusalem.
+This was not to be spoken to just those who held high positions but to all the inhabitants.

 Jeremiah 11:3 “And say thou unto them, Thus saith the LORD God of Israel; Cursed [be] the man that obeyeth not the words of this covenant,”

-This shows that the command of publishing the law or covenant was, however, principally given to Jeremiah.
+This shows that the command of publishing the law or covenant was principally given to Jeremiah.